koush/docs.scrypted.app/maintenance/experimental.md

 ### Cluster Client Setup

-A Cluster client will perform motion and object detection
+A Cluster client will perform video decoding and detection.

-Create and edit `~/.scrypted/volume/.env`:
+When adding a client, install Scrypted as usual (and switch to the beta tag).
+Account creation is not necessary.
+Once the server is running, create and edit `~/.scrypted/volume/.env`:

 ```sh
 SCRYPTED_CLUSTER_MODE=client